willpatton/Motion_Encoders/README.md

 	The timing interval A <--> A is measured with a microsecond timer (in software, by the ISR).
-	If the interval between CH-A interrupt is around
+	If the interval between CH-A interrupts is around
 	20 ms, then the twisting speed is considered "fast" so the desired adjustment is "coarse" 10x (10:1) instead of "normal/fine" 1x (1:1) default.
+This technique
-This would be a considered "variable rate" adjustment.
+	would be a considered a "variable rate" adjustment.

   DEBOUNCE
    There is typically bounce (switching noise) on a rotary